 Honorary citizenship is a status bestowed by a country on a foreign or native individual whom considered to be especially admirable, exceptional, worthy of the distinction.
 Several countries such as Germany, United States, Canada, Australia, Belgium, Greece, Cambodia, Germany, Vanuatu, St Kitts and Nevis have awarded honorary citizenship to outstanding individuals.

-United States has awarded honorary citizenship to 8 individuals since 1963
+Since 60 years, United States has awarded honorary citizenship to 8 individuals since 1963.

 But honorary citizenships is not a real citizenship, much inferior to ordinary citizenship, do not provide full citizenship rights like ordinary citizens.
-Honorary citizens do not qualify for passports with Ireland being an exception.
+It is also one of the weakest form of citizenship compared to other types.
+Honorary citizens do not qualify for passports with some countries like Ireland being an exception.

 Honorary citizenship does not carry with it the rights and privileges of ordinary citizenship, and such status does not confer any special entry, travel or immigration benefits upon the honoree or the honorees relatives and dependents.